🇮🇪Ireland

 Yes, most Irish universities require proof of English proficiency.
 An IELTS score of 6.0 to 6.5 is generally required, though some institutions also accept TOEFL, PTE, or Duolingo.

-Can Indian students work part-time in Ireland?
+Can international students work part-time in Ireland?

 Yes, non-EEA students holding a Stamp 2 visa can legally work up to 20 hours per week during the academic term, and up to 40 hours per week during standard university holidays (June to September, and Dec 15 to Jan 15).